 After lunch they all hurried back through to cave five and had a careful look at the walls.
 Grandpa tried to pull on the rectangular grooves but without success.
 He felt inside them trying to find something that might act as a lever or button.
 Amelia said “Grandpa, that’s not where the map shows the tunnel going.
 I’m sure it’s over here where these drawings are”.
 She walked across to the flat section of wall where the symbols were cut into the rock.
 “Are you sure honey?” asked grandpa and walked back into cave four to check the map.
 He realized that she was right, however the map showed a small circle with a cross on it in the area of the grooves.
 He walked back and examined the flat wall and then the area of the grooves again.
 “Can any of you see a circle with a cross on it?” grandpa asked.
 They all searched carefully, pushing and pulling bits of stone and symbols.
 “There it is!” yelled Amelia, so suddenly and loudly that grandpa nearly jumped out of his skin, and Harry punched her arm for giving him a fright.
 A blue flash jumped from the point of impact with Amelia’s arm and Harry hit himself on the nose.
 “Ouch!” he said and both girls laughed.
 “Don’t hit girls Harry” said Grandpa Ant and quickly tried to avert Reese and Harry’s attention from what had happened.
 They didn’t know about Amelia’s charm and he didn’t want them getting too inquisitive about it.

 Amelia was pointing up at the stepped ceiling above the wall where the deep grooves were.
 It was hard to see in the shadows of the rough rock ceiling but looking carefully, there was definitely a circular groove in the face of the rock with a rather feint plus sign in it’s centre.
 “Now what!” said Grandpa mostly to himself “just how am I going to get up there?
 I think we’ll need a long pole, or better still a ladder from the castle kids.
 I think we should head back and return tomorrow, if that’s ok”. “ What about if I stand on your shoulders grandpa?”
 Reese asked.
 “It won’t be high enough honey.
-Look, tomorrow we will have some guys bring a ladder and I’m sure all three of my sons and their ladies will also want to see what lies beyond.
+Look, tomorrow we will have some guys bring a ladder and I’m sure all the family will also want to see what lies beyond.
 And it is your father’s land Reese and Harry, so I am sure that he will want to be here for the discovery.
 But listen carefully young ones; we will all talk about this together back at the castle with your folks, but do not mention this to anyone else at all before then, including friends, or even your nannies and special servants.
 Is that understood?”
 “Yes” they all cried out in unison.
 Grandpa knew that they were actually pretty reliable with keeping certain information within the family unit only, as it was a specific part of their royal education.
 They headed back in high spirits and absolutely dying to tell their mummies and daddies about what they had discovered.

 Once the excited kids had gone to bed the Royal grownups had a long discussion about the discovery.
 It had been pure chance that Amelia had seen a glint between the flat rocks in the pool.
 Grandpa surmised that the obviously advanced Ancients must have deliberately hidden the clues for those knowing where to look, presumably written down in some manner for their future generations.
 But those future generations had never returned.
 Why?
 The material and manner in which the map floor below the pool was made, was beyond anything he had seen in his lifetime, apart from some of the discoveries he had uncovered with Merklin.
 Perhaps it was the same Ancient people, in which case, what may be revealed through the fifth cave would not only be very interesting but may also be extremely dangerous if misunderstood.
 He convinced the others that he needed his book of old language symbols before they proceed further.
 All hoped that the messenger bird sent some hours ago with instructions to his apprentice at Jewel Castle would result in his Eagle returning early morning with the book.
 They all looked intently at the map layout that Grandpa and the kids had created on the board from memory.
-Little Amelia especially, had remembered the most astonishing details.
+Prince Harry and princesses Reese and Amelia had remembered the most astonishing details.
 From the fifth cave there was a square drawn, presumably larger than any of the five caves they had explored, leading through what they presumed was a tunnel, criss-crossed with squiggles, through to a ‘tree’ looking shape, lying flat.
 The tunnel branched into five branches, each of which branched into another five branches, which in turn branched into another five branches.
 Only one of the many branches led to a circle and then out into a very large circular area with a sun symbol in the middle.
 There was a dashed line along the only path through all the branches, presumably the way to follow to the sun symbol, but none of the kids nor Grandpa could remember exactly which way it went.
 On the exact opposite side of the large circle containing the sun symbol was another tree shape, with a star symbol above the branches, but without any dashed or other line showing the way to go.
 They all went to bed excited about exploring this discovery, if there really was something beyond the fifth cave wall, but had yet to agree whether or not to allow the children to come along.
 “This has been on our land for so many generations” sighed King El loudly “and it takes just three little ones and a grumpy old man to finally discover it.
 Ha ha ha!” he bellowed loudly at his own joke.
 “Shhh dear!
 You’ll wake the kids.
 And you’re not so grumpy are you Grandpa?”
-Michelle chuckled.
+Emma chuckled.
 “Ok youngsters, time for your beauty sleep or you’ll all look like me sooner than you think” Grandpa Ant retorted smiling, and stood with a yawn.
 “Nite nite”

 At the crack of dawn, as the growing golden light bathed the ceiling of his room, there was the sudden loud sound of rushing wings and a louder shriek, and a thick leather bound book landed on Grandpa’s head, waking him up with a start.
 A large brown and white spotted eagle, with giant beak and sharp claws, was now cheekily perched on the stone window sill, cocking its head and staring intently at a sprawled Grandpa, who had fallen out of bed, having somehow tipped his washing bowl of water onto himself.
 He sat up dazed and wet, spluttering and again cursing out loud, until noticing his special book lying at his feet.
 He suddenly remembered where he was and why the eagle was here in his room.
 “I ought to roast you on a spit, feathers and all, you rapscallion flying turkey!” he shouted.
 “And how the heckling blazers did you know where I was sleeping you brainless goose?”
 By now he was starting to feel quite proud of his gold eyed staring friend.
 “I suppose you think you deserve one of these treats hey?” he said in a much happier tone, opening up his leather bird sack and taking out some dried meat.
 He loved all his feathered friends.
 “Off you go now Speedy, and thank you, you crazy loon!”
 He watched with admiration as the bird swept up into the blue skies heading back to Apple.

-After a hearty breakfast the first rather large party set off for the caves on horseback with four house men and two women cooks bringing up the rear on wagons, carrying two types of ladders, brooms, poles, rope, writing vellums and carbon scribble rods, various other implements and two days worth of food and refreshments.
+After a hearty breakfast the first rather large party set off for the caves on horseback including four house men and two women cooks bringing up the rear on wagons, carrying two types of ladders, brooms, poles, rope, writing vellums and carbon scribble rods, various other implements and two days worth of food and refreshments.
 Everyone had a backpack with various items including rope and pegs in case of walls to climb or to drop down from, on the adventure.
 Another group of armed soldiers would follow in about two hours time, giving time for the first group to properly clean and examine the pool map and for Grandpa Ant to hopefully interpret the Hirogyptics (that’s what they were called, he now remembered, according to Merklin) symbols and markings.
 The children all insisted on riding up front with their parents and Grandpa, and not in the wagons behind.